Tayyab304/tayyab304/README.md

 ## 💫 About Me
 iOS Engineer with **3+ years of professional experience** designing, developing, and releasing **production-grade native iOS applications**.
-I specialize in building scalable, high-performance apps using **Swift, SwiftUI, UIKit, Combine, and Async/Await**, with a strong focus on **clean architecture, maintainability, and user experience**.
+I specialize in building scalable, high performance apps using **Swift, SwiftUI, UIKit, Combine, and Async/Await**, with a strong focus on **clean architecture, maintainability, and user experience**.

-I enjoy owning features end-to-end — from technical design and implementation to App Store release and post-launch optimization — and collaborating closely with **Product, Design, and Backend teams** to deliver robust, user-centric mobile solutions.
+I enjoy owning features end-to-end from technical design and implementation to App Store release and post-launch optimization and collaborating closely with **Product, Design, and Backend teams** to deliver robust, user centric mobile solutions.

 ---